 Using the same analogy, let’s consider what a feature might be.
 A feature of the toolbelt may be the number of pockets or the desired material.
 It may have an adjustable buckle or a pouch for your cell phone.
 A feature of the hammer might be a longer handle, and the knife might have a clip so you can hang it on a jean pocket.
 While these features are useful, they don’t really help you build anything – the tools themselves do.

 Directus has a lot of amazing features.
-It’s completely free and open-source.
 It can be self-hosted or deployed in the cloud.
 It works with any SQL database and delivers blazing fast response times.
 There’s no vendor lock-in, and it’s fully extendable.
 But what really sets it apart is its broad set of tools that enable you to build any digital project you can imagine.
 That’s why instead of hyping up our capabilities as “features,” we prefer to call them tools.

 Our Toolbelt is Stacked

-Here are just a subset of the tools Directus packs in its toolbelt (you can find a more comprehensive list here):
+Here are just a subset of the tools Directus packs in its toolbelt:

 - Revision history to track all changes